HaniSource/components/components/layout-overview.md

 The classic dashboard pattern with a prominent sidebar containing primary navigation.
 The sidebar spans the full height and can collapse to icon-only mode.

-**Best for:**
-- Admin panels and dashboards
-- Applications where navigation is the primary interaction
-- Content management systems
-- SaaS applications

-**Key characteristics:**
-- Sidebar is the dominant visual element
-- Navigation takes priority in the hierarchy
-- Ideal for applications with many navigation sections
-- Natural focus on sidebar menu structure

 #### Usage

 ```blade